Chicharrón de Cerdo (Dominican Pork Crackling) is one of our national guilty pleasures, few can resist this flavorful dish.

 - 6 Lime wedges to garnish

-Switch to a dutch oven, add oil and fry covered (to avoid splatters, see note) until it has turned a dark golden brown and skin is crispy.
+- Switch the meat to another dutch oven (leaving seasonings behind), add oil and fry covered (to avoid splatters, see note) until it has turned a dark golden brown and skin is crispy.